 The current service cost is the increase in the present value of the Scheme liabilities arising from current member's service in the current period and is recognised in the Combined Statement of Comprehensive Net Expenditure.
-The current service cost is based on a standard contribution rate of 64.4% of pensionable pay in the Police Pension Scheme and 59.7% of the pensionable pay in the New Police Pension Scheme, as determined at the start of 2014-15.
+The current service cost is based on a standard contribution rate of 73.0% of pensionable pay in the Police Pension Scheme 57.3% of the pensionable pay in the New Police Pension Scheme PPS 2015 and 42% of the pensionable pay in the CARE Scheme, as determined at the start of 2015-16.